dell/csm/docs/ISSUE_TRIAGE.md

 1. Collaborator or maintainer creates a GitHub feature request using the appropriate GitHub issue template
 2. By default a feature request will be created with the `type/feature-request` and `needs-triage` labels

-The following flow chart outlines the triage process
+The following flow chart outlines the triage process for feature requests.

 <!-- https://textik.com/#81e81fc717f63429 -->
 ```